x789/xonox/ReadMe.md

 ```

 ## Bookmark/Preset/Favorite Support
-Since version 0.0.7.2 `xonox` supports the favorites/preset buttons of the iRadios.
-Due to technical challenges (see [this comment](https://github.com/x789/xonox/issues/9#issuecomment-1192408879)) only one favorites list is created for all devices by default.
-This means that a created favorite is available on all devices which are connected to the same server.
+Since version 0.0.7.2 `xonox` supports the preset-buttons of the iRadios.
+Due to technical challenges (see [this comment](https://github.com/x789/xonox/issues/9#issuecomment-1192408879)) only one preset-list is created for all devices by default.
+This means that a created preset is available on all devices which are connected to the same server.
-Separate favorites lists per device are supported experimentally.
+Separate preset-lists per device are supported experimentally.
 If you want to try it, you can find more information in the _'Experimental Features'_ section later in this document.

 ## Configuration File
 By default, `xonox` writes its configuration and station-list to a file called `xonox.conf` inside the user's home directory.
 If this causes problems on your system, you can specify the storage directory using the `--config-dir` parameter.

 ## Experimental Features
 ### Per-Device Bookmarks/Favorites/Presets
-You can disable the global favorite-list by setting the property `useGlobalPresetList` to `false`:
+You can disable the global preset-list by setting the property `useGlobalPresetList` to `false`:
 ```
 curl --location --request POST 'http://legacy.noxonserver.eu/settings' \
 --header 'Content-Type: application/json' \